 These matcha balls are the perfect snack to have around!
-They are chewy and sweet yet super easy to throw together.
-All you need are 7 ingredients and 10 minutes to make this recipe!
+They are delicious, sweet, and packed with nutrients.
+Simple to prepare, you will only need 10 minutes to make this recipe.

 💚Why you will love this recipe